chris-swan/double_helix/README.md

  1. Clone repository.
  2. Direct your favorite Apache server to the repository as document root and start the server.
  3. Open PHPMyAdmin and import the database found in /sites/backup-db
+ 4. Set Database user to 'helixadmin' with password 'root'
- 4. Direct your browser to localhost
+ 5. Direct your browser to localhost
+ 6. Use user name 'helixadmin' and password 'root' to log into site.
+ 7. Enjoy

 ## Technologies Used